dpkreativ/dpkreativ/README.md

 # 👋 Hi there.
 I'm Divine.

-👨‍💻 I'm a Software Engineer based in Nigeria.<br>
+👨‍💻 I'm a Software Engineer and Technical Writer.<br>

 🌱 I'm currently building projects in JavaScript, React, NextJS and TypeScript, and picking up other relevant skills I need to get things done efficiently.